Creative Design

 Year 7

-• Spring Term: Art History – Impressionism, Colour theory and paint application
+• Spring Term: Art History – Impressionism and colour theory; paint mixology and technique

 Year 8

-• Spring Term: Art History – Fauvism, colour and emotion
+• Spring Term: Art History – Fauvism and colour theory; acrylic painting

 Year 9

 Students are regularly provided with formative feedback both verbally and written.
-To promote independence and pride in producing high calibre work, students are encouraged to reflect on their work using success criteria and also those of their peers.
+To promote independence and pride in producing high calibre outcomes, students are encouraged to reflect on their work using success criteria throughout each unit of study.

 Key Stage 4 – Years 10 and 11

-Through the support of your teacher you will develop a working knowledge of the materials, practices and different techniques that are used within the creative industries.
+Due to the fast-paced nature of the subject, students' skills and knowledge develop quickly.
+Through the support of teaching staff, students develop a working knowledge of materials, practices and techniques used within the creative industries.

 • Landscape